-In this Android Tutorial, we shall learn to pick a date from a DatePicker.
-We shall set OnClickListener to a Button and when the button is clicked, DatePickerDialog appears.
-When you choose a date, the date is saved to a variable and displayed via TextView.
+In this Android Tutorial, we shall learn how to pick a date in an Android app using Kotlin and DatePickerDialog.
+We shall set OnClickListener to a Button, open the date picker when the button is clicked, save the selected date in a Calendar object, and display the formatted date in a TextView.

 Following is a quick view of what we finally achieve in this tutorial.